 - Those living in rural areas tend to use a freezer more than those in urban areas, where the food supply is more readily available.

 Canning as an Alternative to Freezing Foods

-Canning foods is a great alternative to freezing fruits, vegetables and other foods.
+Canning is a great way of freezing fruits, vegetables, and other foods.
 However, canning and home preserving must be done correctly to ensure foods you have canned will be safe for your family to eat.

 There's more to canning than simply placing hot foods in jars and applying a lid that appears to seal.
 Canning must be done with the utmost care, adhering to recommended food safety guidelines for each type of foods canned and reviewing contents before consuming.

 You'll need a preferably cool and dark area to store your processed home canning.
 And not all foods can be successfully canned at home.
 Using specially designed canning and preserving equipment is key to proper home canning.
 Learn how to can properly and find out what you need for home canning.

 Canning is a great way to reduce the bulk in your freezer and canned foods can be stored longer than those in the freezer.
 Other methods of preserving foods include dehydrating and smoking.
 Not all types of preserving are best for all foods; some foods are best preserved only by certain methods.Continue to 9 of 9 below.

 09 of 09

 Using specially designed freezer containers or bags with tight closures will help to protect your frozen foods from deteriorating.
 Understand the differences in plastic food containers, especially when it comes to recycling.
 And in the short term, learn some tips on how to store spices, dry goods, and other foods.
 Find ways to reduce food waste and save money.